HIGH SCHOOL INFORMATION

 BUILD YOUR PORTFOLIO:

-Create an impressive job résumé and college admission portfolio
+Create an impressive career/ college-admission portfolio

 Join an ACADEMIC PREPARATION PROGRAM! see your counselor for the recruitment timeline!